About Kamehameha Schools

 Admission Preference to Orphans and Indigents

-ORPHAN: A child who has lost one or both biological (natural) parents through death.
+ORPHAN: A child who has lost one or both biological (birth) parents through death.
 Children in single-parent households do not qualify as “orphans” unless the absentee parent is deceased.
 To verify orphan status, the deceased parent’s death certificate must be submitted, and his/her name must also appear on the child’s birth certificate.

 Policy to Give Preference to Hawaiian Applicants